Equilend/1Source-Connector/README.md

 ## 1. Project Description

-OneSource integration toolkit is a mediator service between 1SOURCE and SPIRE systems.
-The toolkit aims to enhance the end-user experience with lending or borrowing securities.
+The 1Source Connector an abstraction layer which mediates between 1SOURCE and SPIRE systems.
+The Connector is a reference implementation of a gateway between the two platforms.

 ## 2. Technologies